 In other words, a client from list B will have an access to the Course, but will not be granted an access to a particular module of the course.

 The inaccessible module for the client from the list B will be closed but clicking the name of the module will open a pop-up window with the text which you have entered in the settings of the module when selecting the access settings for this module.

 These are all options which could affect the course accessibility and which could be used in marketing.

-Here you can enter a link to the page which will be opened once a student clicks the button with the course description.
-This could be any page, for example, a subscription (or landing) page for the mailout in the list with the buyers of the Course.
-You are to decide.
-You can think of more profitable marketing idea to achieve this goal.
+In both fields, you can specify a link to the page that will open to the student if he clicks on the button with the description of the course.
+This can be any page, for example, a subscription (or selling) page for mailing to a group, which includes the buyer of the Course.
+Everything here is at your discretion.
+You can come up with the most profitable marketing solution for this purpose yourself.